ollerwagen/imp-interpreter/README.md

 Interpreter for the IMP programming language (FMFP thingy)

-## IMP 2.0
+## IMPI 2.0

 This version implements the same features, I just got tired of the disgusting parser for the first version.
-The error messages are still questionable and the parser is still objectively terrible, but less so than before.
+It uses error productions to improve error messages and its parser is slightly less terrible.
+It also comes with a debugger that executes instructions one step at a time by specifying `-debug` or `-d` in the argument list when executing the program.

+IMPI 2.0 can be compiled in the directory `imp2` with `javac imp2/*.java` and executed by `java imp2.Imp`, followed by the program arguments.

 ## Compilation